 - Turn the heat off, but keep everything in the pan.
 Top the Filipino garlic rice with your chopped scallions and coarse salt and mix well.
 Serve it while it’s hot!

-When making this Filipino fried rice, we’re introducing moisture in the form of the garlic oil.
-If I took rice straight from the rice cooker and tossed it into the wok, the texture would be too soft, and possibly too wet.
+When making Filipino fried rice, we’re introducing moisture in the form of the garlic oil.
+If I took rice straight from the rice cooker and tossed it into the wok, the texture would turn soft and mushy as it would steam instead of fry.

 Storing Options